 Lumbye Sheet Music

-Hans Christian Lumbye was a Danish composer of waltzes, polkas gallops and marches in the nineteenth century.
+Hans Christian Lumbye was a Danish composer of waltzes, polkas gallops, and marches in the nineteenth century.

 In 1840 he created his own orchestra consisting of twenty-two players.
 They performed in prestigious hotels.
 Their success lead to Lumbye taking the post of musical director and composer at Tivoli Gardens Concert Hall Orchestra.
 He held this post for about thirty years increasing the orchestra size to thirty-three players.
 They performed around Europe.

-Unusually some of his pieces include non-musical items such as the ‘Champagne Gallop’ (which includes the pop of a champagne cork), Copenhagen Steam Railway Gallop (which depicts a train leaving and pulling into a station).
+Quite unusually some of his pieces include non-musical items such as the ‘Champagne Gallop’ (which includes the pop of a champagne cork), Copenhagen Steam Railway Gallop (which depicts a train leaving and pulling into a station).

-After his death in 1884 a fire sadly destroyed much of work, thankfully many of his musicians were able to recreate them from memory.
+After his death in 1884 a fire sadly destroyed much of his work, thankfully many of his musicians were able to recreate them from memory.